jackie174/IV_Project/README.txt

 How to run
 Step 1: Navigate to the example folder. (./IV_Project/example) Step 2: Execute the a3.R script to launch the Shiny app. (./IV_Project/example/a3.R)

-How to use
+Note: You can find the tableau file in ./IV_Project/Jingyi Xiao/Tableau How to use
 2.1 Interface Overview:
 The interface is structured into five main pages, namely: